RExpression & cache cleaning

 My .kepler cache bloats pretty quickly because of RExpression's temporary files.
 Can we have RExpression clear it's cache folder on initialize?
 This way, if we need to inspect those temporary files after Kepler closes, we still can, but we'll inhibit cache bloat.
 I suggest doing this automatically because, while I might know what's safe to delete, I've been operating under the assumption that end users aren't expected to learn the internal structure and dependencies of .kepler.

-#1 Updated by Matt Jones about 10 years ago
+#1 Updated by Matt Jones over 10 years ago

 I've noticed this too, and it seems like a good idea to me.

 If the RExpression actor put these files into the provenance DB, then they 1) wouldn't need to be on disk to be cleaned up, and 2) would be part of kar run archives when they are saved.
 Deleting runs would then also delete the provenance record, which is enabled with a UI, so it would be more intuitive for users.
 Do we already do this with RExpression to enable including them in reports?
 Can we eliminate the temporary storage altogether, or just delete the cached files from disk as Oliver indicates?
 Does ImageJ and other actors use the disk version to display the files, and if so, could it be made to use the provenance db version?

 In general I think its better to write results to provenance and then be able to access those results from provenance.
 This centralizes result managment, and avoids the messy actor-by-actor management of outputs.
 Thoughts?

 #2 Updated by ben leinfelder over 10 years ago

 There are a few kinds of files generated by RExpression:

 1. complex data transfer from one RExpression actor to another

 2. temporary files for long script input (not complex data, just long data)